AdWords Trademark Policy - Resellers and Informational Sites

 - ads that do not lead to a landing page which provides substantive information about the goods and services corresponding to a trademark

-Can my trademark be excluded from this policy change?No. Ads will be permitted to run in the US, UK, Ireland, and Canada if they adhere to Google's policy.
+Can my trademark be excluded from this policy change?No. Ads will be permitted to run in Australia, New Zealand, the US, UK, Ireland, and Canada if they adhere to Google's policy.
 If you are concerned that ads have been approved but do not adhere to the policy, please use the online complaint form that's linked to from the trademark policy.

 Will this policy be aligned with those of Yahoo! and Microsoft?While our policy may be similar to those of Yahoo! and Microsoft in that advertisers are allowed to use trademarks in the ad text under certain conditions (such as in connection with reseller or informational sites), there may also be significant differences in our respective policies.
 As Yahoo! and Microsoft are separate entities, we are unable to speak to the details of their respective trademark policies.
 We would encourage you to review their advertising guidelines for further information.